getbraincloud/braincloud-docs/docs/api/2_capi/script/runparentscript.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-scriptName | The name of the script with its path to be run scriptData | Data to be sent to the script in json format parentLevel | The level name of the parent to run the script from
+scriptName | The name of the script with its absolute path to be run. scriptData | Data to be sent to the script in json format. parentLevel | The level name of the parent to run the script from.

 ## Usage